NHamata/thumby_keymaps/README.md

 Named the thumby (since it sounds like thumb-e).
 There are a few core design philosphies for thumby keymaps:
 - Utilize the thumbs on most commonly used keys, to achieve this...
   - 'e' is assigned to a thumb key (on ergo split boards only, since they utilize a alternative layout)
-  - 'space' is assigned to a thumb key
+  - 'space' is assigned to a thumb key (this is a given)
   - 'commonly used modifiers are assigned to thumb keys'
 - minimize layer changes by...
   - leveraging combos (a.k.a chords), that are easy to execute and DO NOT contort your hand in an uncomfortable way.
 Most combos utilize only home row, and the key below the index finger home row as well as the key below the pinky finger home row